 The deadline for the Asylum Office to take a decision is 28 days from the lodging of the asylum application.
 In case the deadline is not met, asylum seeker shall be allowed to enter the territory of Serbia in order for the regular procedure relating to be conducted.

-The border procedure was not used in the course of 2019 and it is not reasonable to expect that this will change in coming period since there are no adequate facilities for that purpose within the transit zone of Nikola Tesla Airport or any other border-crossing point.
+The border procedure was not used in the course of 2021 and it is unlikely that this will change in the near future since there are no adequate facilities for that purpose within the transit zone of Nikola Tesla Airport or any other border-crossing point.
+However, the planned reconstruction of Belgrade Airport indicates that detention facilities at Nikola Tesla Airport will be designed in line with the requirements set in the Asylum Act.
+Even though the reconstructions should have been finalised in the first quarter of 2021, they were still ongoing as of February 2022.

 Ibid, citing Article 38(1)(5) which refers inter alia to Article 40.